opnfv/functest/docs/functest.rst

     * image_name:               name of the image that will be created in Glance
     * image_url:                URL of the image to be downloaded
     * image_disk_format:        glance image disk format (raw, qcow2, ...)

-    * neutron_public_net_name:      name of the OpenStack external network.
-If not existing, it will be created
-    * neutron_public_subnet_name:   external network subnet to be created if not existing
-    * neutron_public_subnet_cidr:   range of the external subnet.
-IMPORTANT: this subnet range must be reachable from the jumpstart server
-    * neutron_public_subnet_start:  start IP
-    * neutron_public_subnet_end:    end IP

     * neutron_private_net_name:     name of an OpenStack private network.
 If not existing, it will be created
     * neutron_private_subnet_name:  private subnet network to be created if not existing